Dynamic Matching Bandit For Two-Sided Online Markets: Challenges and Resolutions

-The platform needs to balance the exploration (collecting enough job applicants' profiles and companies' matching information) to estimate companies' true preference parameters and the exploitation (providing the optimal matching for companies) at each matching time point.
-Compared to the single-agent bandit problem, the multi-agent competing matching problem is more challenging since the platform needs to handle the multi-agent exploration and exploitation trade-off.
-We resolve this challenge by using the Explore-Then-Commit strategy \citep{lattimore2020bandit} to balance the exploration-exploitation trade-off and the incapable exploration for some specific matching patterns.
-The main technical challenge is identifying the optimal length of the exploration stage for these companies.
+The platform also needs to balance the exploration (collecting enough job applicants' profiles and companies' matching information) to estimate companies' true preference parameters and the exploitation (providing the optimal matching for companies) tradeoff at each matching time point.
+Compared to the single-agent bandit problem, the multi-agent competing matching problem is more challenging since the platform needs to handle the multi-agent exploration and exploitation simultaneously.
+We resolve this challenge by using a new dynamic matching algorithm to balance the multi-agent exploration-exploitation trade-off.